-With a title like “Giant Soft-Center Chocolate Chip Cookies,” I feel like you probably already know what you’re in for with this recipe.
-This will make 6 oversized, crispy-edges but soft-in-the-center chocolate chip cookies are big.
+With a title like “Giant Chocolate Chip Cookies,” I feel like you probably already know what you’re in for with this recipe; these chocolate chip cookies are big.
 They are epic.

-To me, this is everything a chocolate chip cookie should be: cooked, but still soft at the center (almost a little gooey … almost!), oversized to the point that you may only eat one at a time (as opposed to my usual three cookie minimum, ha), and absolutely brimming with semi-sweet chocolate chips and just a little flaky sea salt on top.
-Perfection!
+To me, this is everything I crave in a chocolate chip cookie recipe should be: baked, but still soft at the center (almost a little gooey), oversized to the point that you may only eat one at a time, and absolutely brimming with semi-sweet chocolate chips.

 I feel like this is the kind of chocolate chip cookie you might buy at a bakery, but these are so simple to make at home.